datanav/docs/concepts.rst

 Change tracking
 ===============

 Sesam is special in that it really cares when data has changed.
-The typical pattern is to read data from a datasource and push it to a sink that is writing into a dataset.
+The typical pattern is to read data from a source and push it to a sink that is writing into a dataset.
 The dataset is essentially a log of the entities it receives.
-However if a new log entry was added every time the datasource was checked then log would grow very fast and be of little use.
+However if a new log entry was added every time the source was checked then log would grow very fast and be of little use.
 There are mechanisms at both ends to prevent this.
-When reading data from a datasource it may, if the datasource supports it, be possible to just ask for the entities that have changed since the last time.
-This uses the knowledge of the datasource, such as a last updated time stamp, to ensure that only entities that have been created, deleted or modified are exposed.
+When reading data from a source it may, if the source supports it, be possible to just ask for the entities that have changed since the last time.
+This uses the knowledge of the source, such as a last updated time stamp, to ensure that only entities that have been created, deleted or modified are exposed.
 On the side of the dataset, regardless of where the data comes from, it is compared with the existing version of that entity and only updated if they are different.
 The comparison is done by comparing the hashes of the old and new entity.

 .. _concepts-dtl: